-It is known that different network architectures can generate different features [67] that are complementary in image denoising.
-Thus, we design two different network architectures for BR-Net (i.e., upper and lower networks) to improve denoising performance.
+It is known that different network architectures can generate different features (Zhang et al., 2018) that are complementary in image denoising.
+Thus, we design two different network architectures for BRNet (i.e., upper and lower networks) to improve denoising performance.
 The fusion of two networks is more useful than a single network in image denoising.
-For example, BRDNet has a better PSNR than these of the upper and lower networks when $\sigma = 50$, as shown Table 1.
-In addition, it is noteworthy that we use only dilated convolutions in the lower networks, but also have a higher efficiency than those of two networks with dilated convolutions, proved in Table 3.
+For example, BRDNet has a better PSNR than those of the upper and lower networks when $\sigma = 50$, as shown Table 1.
+In addition, it is noteworthy that we use only dilated convolutions in the lower network for image denoising, which can not only produce a greater difference between two networks, but also have a higher efficiency than those of two networks with dilated convolutions, proved in Table 3.
 When two sub-networks (i.e., two lower networks) utilize dilated convolutions for 2-8 and 10-15 layers, their running time is higher than that of BRNet.
 However, their performance is the same as shown in Table 1.
 Thus, network architecture of BRDNet is proper.
 Further, BRDNet's performance is illustrated in Sections 4.4-4.6.